Research Project Descriptions

 Project Goals:

 This project entails the design and demonstration of a micromechanical frequency selector for cochlear signal processing.
-Such a micromechanical frequency selector has the potential advantages of better selectivity than electronic versions and zero dc power consumption.
-The long-term vision here is a signal-processing device capable of attaining speed and dynamic range similar to that of the biological cochlea.
+Such a micromechanical frequency selector has advantages of better selectivity than electronic versions and zero dc power consumption.
+The long-term vision here is a signal processing device capable of attaining the speed and dynamic range similar to that of the biological cochlea.

-Graduate Students: Gregory J. Gage (BME), Hirak Parikh (BME), Timothy Marzullo (BME), Azadeh Yazdan-Shahmorad (BME), Kip A. Ludwig (BME)
+Graduate Students: Gregory J. Gage (BME), Nicholas B. Langhals (BME), Kip A. Ludwig (BME), Timothy Marzullo (BME), Hirak Parikh (BME), Shani E. Ross (BME)

 Faculty Advisor: Daryl R Kipke (BME)